lawdi/LAWD/README.md

 #### `TextReuse`
 TextReuse models an instance where on author quotes, summarizes, alludes to, or otherwise re-uses language in a text that comes from another text.

+An `rdf:value` property on an `EvidentiaryItem` may be used to provide the text of, e.g., the attestation or reuse.

 ### Object Properties

 #### `hasCitation`